 AGAINST THE TIMES

+Ana Maria Alvarez’s first evening length piece, grew out of her thesis work at UCLA’s Department of World Arts & Cultures and gave root to CONTRA-TIEMPO as a socially engaged dance company.
 Salsa is a dance form that is rooted in Cuban and Puerto Rican cultural tradition.
 It is laden with social and political contradictions; a dance of resistance.
 Salsa is an improvisational form that is created and recreated with every new combination of people that dance it; a dance of change.
-Born from the fusion of African and Spanish musical influences, salsa was originally created as a cultural voice and form of expression for working class people; a dance of the times.
+Born from the fusion of African and Spanish musical influences, Salsa was originally created as a cultural voice and form of expression for working class people; a dance of the times.
 Salsa has always been a patriarchal dance form, in that men are leaders and women are followers.
 In more recent times, the over sexualized representations of women have gotten more extreme, especially in styles that have been popularized by ballroom dancing and Hollywood films.
-The cast of CONTRA-TIEMPO will flip the script on who leads who...
-Together they will move resistance from being adversarial to being the fundamental key for communication and empowerment between partners and for a people.
+The cast of CONTRA-TIEMPO flips the script on who leads who...
+Together they move resistance from being adversarial to being the fundamental key for communication and empowerment between partners and for a people.

 The Duet is a piece about power.
 An audience favorite, it captures beautifully the humorous and sometimes frustrating opposition between fighting and giving in.
 The piece can be performed alone or as part of AGAINST THE TIMES.